Mahdi: Shia Islam

 The Twelver authors also aim to establish that the description of Mahdi in Sunni sources applies to the twelfth Imam.
-Their efforts gained momentum in the seventh (thirteenth) century when some notable Sunni scholars endorsed the Shi'a view of the Mahdi, including the Shafi'i traditionist Muhammad ibn Yusuf al-Gandji.
+Their efforts gained momentum in the seventh (thirteenth) century when some notable Sunni scholars endorsed the Shia view of the Mahdi, including the Shafi'i traditionist Muhammad ibn Yusuf al-Gandji.
 Since then, Amir-Moezzi writes, there is Sunni support from time to time for the Twelvers' view of Mahdi.
 There has also been some support for the mahdiship of the twelfth Imam in Sufi circles, for instance, by the Egyptian Sufi al-Sha'rani.

-Before the rise of the Fatimid Caliphate, as a major Isma'ili Shi'a dynasty, the terms Mahdi and Qa'im were used interchangeably for the messianic imam anticipated in Shi'a traditions.
-With the rise of the Fatimids in the tenth century CE, however, al-Qadi al-Nu'man argued that some of these predictions had materialized by the first Fatimid caliph, Abdallah al-Mahdi Billah, while the rest would be fulfilled by his successors.
+Before the rise of the Fatimid Caliphate, as a major Isma'ili Sh'a dynasty, the terms Mahdi and Qa'im were used interchangeably for the messianic imam anticipated in Shia traditions.
+With the rise of the Fatimids in the tenth century CE, however, al-Qadi al-Nu'man argued that some of these predictions had materialized by the first Fatimid caliph, Abd Allah al-Mahdi Billah, while the rest would be fulfilled by his successors.
 Henceforth, their literature referred to the awaited eschatological imam only as Qa'im (instead of Mahdi).
 In Zaydi view, imams are not endowed with superhuman qualities, and expectations for their mahdiship are thus often marginal.
 One exception is the now-extinct Husaynites in Yemen, who denied the death of al-Husayn ibn al-Qasim al-Iyani and awaited his return.